imjbmkz/Generate1mDummyRecords/README.md

-Absolutely!
-Here's an updated README with additional details about the data being generated:

----

 # Fake Data Generator

 This script generates a specified number of fake records and saves each record as a JSON file in a designated folder.
 It uses the `Faker` library to create realistic-looking data and `tqdm` to display a progress bar.